 Children’s Hygiene and Sanitation Training (CHAST) is an interactive approach for training children on hygiene and sanitation aspects.
 Its major objective is to infuse critical hygiene practices that children may adopt into their daily lives.
 By targeting children, the approach envisions not only the immediate changes in behaviours but also long term changes to be passed on to the posterity.
 This approach is based on the PHAST approach and uses similar facilitation tools though simplified to enable young children to appreciate the messages.

-Government and NGO staff including project managers, officers, assistants, health workers, hygiene promoters, public health officers and facilitators.
+UN, Government and NGO staff including project managers, officers, assistants, health workers, hygiene promoters, public health officers and facilitators.

 The training cost is US$ 550 and it covers the tuition fees, learning materials and certification.